Defect Option in Real Estate Transactions

 Requirements for the Defect Option in Real Estate Transactions

-Under the Civil Code, if a defect in the sold item becomes apparent after the transaction, the buyer may choose to accept the item, claim a price reduction as compensation, or terminate the contract.
+Under the Civil Code, if a defect in the sold item becomes apparent after the sale, the buyer may accept the item, claim a price reduction as compensation, or terminate the contract.

 Alternatively, the buyer may decide not to terminate the transaction, accept the defective item, or seek compensation from the seller for the defect.